ScriptByte-Development/CockCs/README.md

 # Auth class
 **This uses Auth.gg, I recommend you either look at the source to understand how to use it or you check out a youtube tutorial, I will not be going over how to use, there's no comments for it in the code and pull requests for it will be removed**

+# Download pre-compiled version
+**Check the Build folder and download the dll**

+# How to add CockCs to a project
+* Open your project
+* Right click "References" then click "Add Reference..."
+* Navigate to the dll and add it
+* Then type "Using CockCs;" where-ever you want to use the library